JakubDadello/Stock-Exchange-Equity-Analytics/CRISP-DM.md

 This approach results in a clean, automated deployment process with minimal operational burden, strong security guarantees, and a highly maintainable infrastructure that aligns well with the functional requirements of the application.

+The scalable architecture diagram represents a scenario in which application traffic grows substantially, necessitating the use of SQS and DynamoDB.

 ## Forward steps
 1. Increase the number of numerical and categorical attributes